 A high CSAT indicates a positive user experience, while a low score suggests dissatisfaction with performance, bugs, or usability.

 You must track essential software quality metrics to ensure the software is reliable and there are no performance gaps.
+Selecting the right software quality metrics and aligning metrics with business goals is essential to accurately reflect each team's objectives and ensure effective quality management.

 However, simply measuring them is not enough—real-time insights and automation are crucial for continuous improvement.
+Measuring software quality is important for maintaining the integrity and reliability of software products and software systems throughout their lifecycle.

 Platforms like Typo help teams monitor quality metrics and also velocity, DORA insights, and delivery performance, ensuring faster issue detection and resolution.
+The key benefits of data-driven quality management include improved visibility, streamlined tracking, and better decision-making for software quality initiatives.

 AI-powered code analysis and auto-fixes further enhance software quality by identifying and addressing defects proactively.
+Comprehensive software quality management should also include protecting sensitive data to prevent breaches and ensure compliance.

 With the right tools, teams can maintain high standards while accelerating development and deployment.